evanameyer1/Choose-Your-Own-Adventure-Game/README.md

 ##### For MacOS

-1. Download our game and it’s required packages at this link: insert link
+1. Download our game and it’s required packages at this link: [link](https://drive.google.com/drive/folders/12HL2gLqy2v0IkFKQ0jYISr8pCtoThxU9?usp=sharing)
-2. Right click on the folder that contains your download game and click Services>New Terminal at Folder.
+2. Right click on the folder that contains your download game and click Services > New Terminal at Folder.
+3. Create a virtual enviornment:
+    * _Open the Terminal app and enter the following commands:_
+    * Paste pip install virtualenv
 4. Paste ‘timemachineenv/bin/activate’ into the command prompt next and click enter.
 5. Paste 'pip install -r requirements.txt’ into your command prompt and click enter to install the required packages.
 6. Finally, paste ‘python “Main.py”’ to run the game and enjoy!
+7. The virtual envionrment can be deactivated using the 'deactivate' command

 ## Tools Used